GalleriaJS/galleria/docs/options/theme.rst

 If undefined, this will default to the most recently loaded theme.

-The name should be in the same format as the theme's css/js files: 'galleria.themename'
+The name should be in the same format as the theme's css/js files: 'galleria.themename'.

+The theme must be loaded (either before or after) by calling 'Galleria.loadTheme'.

 .. highlight:: html